 The University will provide Supportive Measures to a Claimant who has experienced Sexual Misconduct while at the University regardless of whether they choose to participate in the Grievance Process.
-See Procedures 339A: Sexual Misconduct outside an Employment or Education Program or Activity, section IX.
+See Procedures 339B: Sexual Misconduct in a Study Abroad Program, section IX.
 Supportive Measures.